Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 The Yeti SB140 is the brand’s medium-travel trail/cross-country bike designed for racing and huge days on the trails with lots of climbing.

-Yeti chose a 160mm Fox Performance 36 fork paired with a Performance Float X shock and linked by their patented Switch Infinity platform.
+Yeti chose a 160mm Fox Factory 36 fork paired with a Factory Float X shock and linked by their patented Switch Infinity platform.
 This system allows Yeti to custom tune the suspension to match the bike’s intended characteristics; speed and agility.

 The premium carbon fiber frame has an integrated hanger and axle, Boost dropouts, internal cable routing, and a press fit bottom bracket.
 Additionally, the geometry is stable and comfortable, thanks to a medium reach, a forward-biased posture, and a low bottom bracket.